MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Update-MgApplication.md

       - `[AppId <String>]`: The unique identifier for the application.
       - `[DelegatedPermissionIds <String[]>]`: The unique identifier for the oauth2PermissionScopes the application requires.
     - `[RequestedAccessTokenVersion <Int32?>]`: Specifies the access token version expected by this resource.
 This changes the version and format of the JWT produced independent of the endpoint or client used to request the access token.
 The endpoint used, v1.0 or v2.0, is chosen by the client and only impacts the version of id_tokens.
 Resources need to explicitly configure requestedAccessTokenVersion to indicate the supported access token format.
 Possible values for requestedAccessTokenVersion are 1, 2, or null.
 If the value is null, this defaults to 1, which corresponds to the v1.0 endpoint.
 If signInAudience on the application is configured as AzureADandPersonalMicrosoftAccount, the value for this property must be 2
-  - `[AppId <String>]`: The unique identifier for the application that is assigned to an application by Azure AD.
+  - `[AppId <String>]`: The unique identifier for the application that is assigned by Azure AD.
 Not nullable.
 Read-only.
-  - `[AppRoles <IMicrosoftGraphAppRole[]>]`: The collection of roles the application declares.
-With app role assignments, these roles can be assigned to users, groups, or other applications' service principals.
+  - `[AppRoles <IMicrosoftGraphAppRole[]>]`: The collection of roles assigned to the application.
+With app role assignments, these roles can be assigned to users, groups, or service principals associated with other applications.
 Not nullable.
     - `[AllowedMemberTypes <String[]>]`: Specifies whether this app role can be assigned to users and groups (by setting to ['User']), to other application's (by setting to ['Application'], or both (by setting to ['User', 'Application']).
-App roles supporting assignment of other applications' service principals are also known as application permissions.
+App roles supporting assignment to other applications' service principals are also known as application permissions.
+The 'Application' value is only supported for app roles defined on application entities.
     - `[Description <String>]`: The description for the app role.
 This is displayed when the app role is being assigned and, if the app role functions as an application permission, during  consent experiences.
     - `[DisplayName <String>]`: Display name for the permission that appears in the app role assignment and consent experiences.
     - `[Id <String>]`: Unique role identifier inside the appRoles collection.
 When creating a new app role, a new Guid identifier must be provided.